 If Yes, indicate change.
 (Check all that apply.)

-Changed to require that law enforcement conduct inspections of tobacco out lets -- ------

-Changed to make it illegal for youth to possess, purchase or receive tobacco
+Changed to require that law enforcement conduct inspections of tobacco outlets Changed to make it illegal for youth and young adults to possess, purchase or receive tobacco

 Changed to require ID to purchase tobacco